thakuramar/ramaelectricstore/README.md

 # ramaelectricstore       https://ramaelectricstore.com
 Links [Visit website](https://ramaelectricstore.com)

-Ramaelectricstore is an electrical sales and service company based in Nepal
+Ramaelectricstore is an electrical sales and service company based in Nepal.
+The purpose of the project was the user could easily connect and send requests through the web application.

 # Functions

-### Users side
+### User side
 - Can visit the website and get all the details about the services of the company.
 - Can setup appointment with ramaelectricstore according their time and date and immediately user will get appointment book success message with thier name.
 - Can view the details about sales and new araivle items in ramaelectricstore comapny.